RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/weight-tuning.md

 So now spawn your truck, enter it and see it explode.

-If it does not explode, you didnt push the limits hard enough, if you are fine with you weight and it works for you, you are successfully understood and managed to use the contents of this tutorial.
+If it does not explode, you didn't push the limits hard enough, if you are fine with your weight and it works for you, you are successfully understood and managed to use the contents of this tutorial.

-Else, you need to see if the truck desintegrates or the wheels explode.
-You might enable the replay mode in the confuigurator and use it to see.
+Else, you need to see if the truck disintegrates or the wheels explode.
+You might enable the replay mode in the configurator and use it to see.

 If the trucks "walks/strafes" around your wheels are too light or their damping is too high.
 Fix that and try again

 If the truck explodes or simply some beams break, exit ror and open your ror log (Located in `Rigs of Rods/logs/RoR.log`)

 Search for "xxx" in the log file, the first entry is the beam that broke first.
-Write down the node numbers, open you truck file and add some kg to both of the nodes.
+Write down the node numbers, open your truck file and add some kg to both of the nodes.

 Spawn your truck and do this until you can spawn your truck without braking one single beam

 When you managed to spawn your truck without any broken beam, start testing it.
-You might find some more beams that brake when jumping/landing hard or using commands etc.
+You might find some more beams that break when jumping/landing hard or using commands etc.

-Procedure is always the same, look into you RoR.log file, identify the nodes wich were attached to breaking beams and gently rise their weight until you got them working propper.
+The procedure is always the same, look into your RoR.log file, identify the nodes which were attached to breaking beams and gently rise their weight until you got them working properly.

-Overall, this way of weight tuning should lead to a fast and simple way to build really light weight trucks.
+Overall, this way of weight tuning should lead to a fast and simple way to build really lightweight trucks.